 Some of the statistical evidence that buttresses that point is that left tackles Orlando Pace, Jones, and Ogden averaged 1.9, 0.8, and 1.2, respectively, holding calls against them per sixteen games.

 Lastly, for some reason, Roaf, every couple or few seasons, had a big breakdown game where he just seemed to lose it for the day.
 In 1997 Chuck "Rooster" Smith lit

 This past Hall of Fame voting session left Pace out as a first-ballot player.
 However, in his case, as it was with

 One of Pace's was, according to STATS, LLC., he averaged 5.8 false starts per sixteen games.
-For comparison Roaf averaged 2.5 and Jones and Ogden were were between 1,0 and 1.5, Additionally, Pace got injured late in his career and had a few so-so seasons before he hung them up.
+For comparison, Roaf averaged 2.5 and Jones and Ogden were between 1.0 and 1.5, Additionally, Pace got injured late in his career and had a few so-so seasons before he hung them up.
 He also seemed to hold out a quote often and got off to slow starts a couple of those seasons.
 Some Rams fans were upset, comparing Pace's peak seasons with those of Jones and Ogden, but perhaps not seeing the entire career.